-At any time prior to the conclusion of an investigation, the Complainant may request to withdraw the complaint, or any discrete allegations in the complaint, by contacting Office of Equity in writing.
-The Office of Equity will determine whether to close the case or whether it is necessary to continue with the formal resolution process with regard to any or all allegations without the Complainant's continued participation.
+At any time prior to the conclusion of an investigation, the Complainant may request to withdraw the complaint, or any discrete allegations in the complaint, by contacting the Director, Equal Opportunity and Access and/or the Director, Sexual Misconduct Response and Resources in writing.
+The Director, Equal Opportunity and Access and/or the Director, Sexual Misconduct Response and Resources or designee will determine whether to close the case or whether it is necessary to continue with the formal resolution process with regard to any or all allegations without the Complainant's continued participation.